Judiciary of Ethiopia: Inefficiency of reliability

-In 2006, Teshale told to BBC to plan appointment of loyalist judges while Wolde-Michael said received death threats in favor of manipulation of death toll in the 2005 protests.
+In 2006, Teshale told to BBC to plan appointment of loyalist judges, while Wolde-Michael said he received death threats to manipulate the death toll in the 2005 protests.
 Since 2000, the government aimed to reform the judicial system with the help of outside donor funds.
-In 2002, the Ministry of Capacity launched a Justice System Reform program which proposed a number of recommendation of 2005 baseline study report to all actors in the justice system.
+In 2002, the Ministry of Capacity launched a Justice System Reform program which proposed a number of recommendations of 2005 baseline study report to all actors in the justice system.

-Although consequent seminars were held for local and state judge, it did not yielded the fundamental issues raised by baseline study.
-Henok Gabisa, a prominent Oromo activist from U.S, told that the reform budget was used politically to intervene judges.
-Meanwhile, the judicial system has showed in slight development.
+Although consequent seminars were held for local and state judge, it did not yield the fundamental issues raised by baseline study.
+Henok Gabisa, a prominent Oromo activist from U.S., reported that the reform budget was used politically to intervene judges.
+Meanwhile, the judicial system has shown slight development.

 Recent reforms

 Since 2018, the new Prime Minister Abiy Ahmed undertook reforms on judiciary body, political and economic sectors.
 According to diagnostic study by Legal and Justice Affairs Advisory Council, the previous government lacked freedom to participate the public and professional section.
 In the same year, the Advisory Council was established to oversee government strategy on the implementation of this reforms.

 Under the Supreme Court President Meaza Ashenafi, three projects were carried out.
 The head of communication of the Supreme Court told the Ethiopian Insight that improvement are undergoing ranging from creating appropriate workplace and courtrooms to drafting the Federal Court Proclamation and Federal Judicial Administration Proclamation.

 In the last fiscal year, the federal court planned to resolve 166,758 cases and gave judgments on 171,276 cases, surpassing their plan by 2.7%.
 This fiscal year showed an improvement on reduction of cases times earlier.
 The Supreme Court also allocated 4,000 federal court employee from the Civil Service Commission, drafting a relevant directive.
 According to Meaza Ashenafi press conference speech on 13 August 2021, the Supreme Court judiciary enjoyed 70% satisfaction rate among plaintiff.

 Attorneys reported an improvement of judiciary and concerned the lack of service provision in the courts.
 Mulugeta Belay, best known for leading role in the TV series Chilot as a judge, told that the courts' neglected to he government and appointment and promotion of judges conducted without discretion.